Chocobozzz/OpenVPN-Admin/README.md

 ## Prerequisite

-  * Raspbian or Ubuntu with Bash access or remote SSH
+  * Raspbian or Ubuntu 20 with Bash access or remote SSH
+  * Ubuntu 21.x.x is not supprted yet

 ## Installation